 Best practice for accounting:

-For Corporate Tax purposes, the gratuity provision is generally deductible as an expense as it accrues (subject to the general rules on expense deductibility), because it represents a real liability the business has to employees for services already rendered.
+For Corporate Tax purposes, the gratuity provision is generally deductible as an expense as it accrues, subject to the general rules on deductible vs non-deductible expenses, because it represents a real liability the business has to employees for services already rendered.
+Reflecting this correctly is also important for understanding your financial statements.

 The New UAE Savings Scheme: DEWS and Beyond